War in Donbas: May 2014: post-referendum fighting

-18 soldiers were killed during an insurgent attack upon an army checkpoint near the city of Volnovakha, on 22 May.
+On 22 May 18 Ukrainian soldiers were killed during an insurgent attack upon an army checkpoint near the city of Volnovakha.
 Three armoured personnel carriers and several lorries were destroyed in the attack, whilst one insurgent was killed.
-On the same day, a convoy consisting of 100 soldiers attempted to cross a bridge at Rubizhne, Luhansk Oblast, and advance into insurgent-held territory.
+The same day, a convoy consisting of 100 soldiers attempted to cross a bridge at Rubizhne, Luhansk Oblast, and advance into insurgent-held territory.
 They were ambushed by a group of between 300 and 500 insurgents.
 After fighting that lasted throughout the day, the soldiers were forced to retreat.
 Between two and fourteen soldiers and between seven and twenty insurgents were killed during the fighting.
 Three army infantry combat vehicles and one lorry were destroyed, and another three armoured vehicles were captured by the insurgents.
 The Internal Affairs Ministry stated that some insurgents had attempted to enter Luhansk Oblast from Russia, but had been repelled by border guards.

 Following a declaration by Pavel Gubarev establishing the "New Russia Party" on 22 May, representatives of the Donetsk and Luhansk republics signed an agreement creating the confederative state of New Russia.
 Separatists planned to incorporate most of Ukraine's southern and eastern regions into the new confederation, including the key cities of Kharkiv, Kherson, Dnipropetrovsk, Mykolaiv, Zaporizhzhia and Odesa.
 The declaration signed established the position of Russian Orthodoxy as the state religion and an intention to nationalise key industries.